-Taft College has a well-rounded staff to oversee the residence halls, including a Director of Student Housing, Resident Assistants, Public Safety Officer, and security personnel.
-If a problem develops, please contact one of these individuals.
+Taft College has a well-rounded staff to oversee three dorms.
+These positions are Director of Student Housing, Resident Assistants, and two security guards.
+Contact one of these individuals if a problem develops.

 The cooperation of students in a campus safety program is absolutely essential.
 Students must assume responsibility for their safety and the security of their personal belongings by taking certain precautions.
 Room doors should be locked at night and when the room is unoccupied.
 Vehicles should be kept locked at all times and valuables should be locked in the trunk.
-Students should report any suspicious looking individuals whom they feel do not belong in the residence hall areas or any unusual incidents around the residence halls to the Director of Student Housing or a staff member.
+Students should report any suspicious looking individuals whom they feel do not belong in the residence hall area or any unusual incidents around the residence halls to a dorm staff member of the director.

-(Refer to the Residence Hall Handbook and Contract for specific rules.)
+(Refer to the Terms & Conditions of Occupancy for specific rules.)